kedacore/charts/CONTRIBUTING.md

     git commit -sm "Packaged new Helm chart version" git push origin chart-release
     ```
+5. Update the version in README.md.
-5. Create a pull request with our new Helm index.
+6. Create a pull request with our new Helm index.
-6. Create a GitHub release for your new Helm chart version by using the following template.
+7. Create a GitHub release for your new Helm chart version by using the following template.

 > *Chart: {{Chart Version}} | App: {{App Name}}*
 > {{Description about the Helm chart}}